 9. Remove bulky clothing before putting a kid in a car seat.

 When you put your child in a car seat while they are wearing bulky clothing or have a blanket directly on top of them, it creates a looser fit between them and the harness.
 That extra space means extra movement in case of an impact, jostling the child around and increasing the likelihood of an injury.

 10. Ask for help.

 Even if you have spent the time reading manuals, checking out videos, and researching your products, you may have trouble putting that information into practice.
 Successfully installing a car seat, especially with a new seat or car in the picture, often requires a mix of dexterity and strength.
-You can look for locations with certified car seat installers on the NHTSA website and the site for the Child Passenger Safety certification.
+You can look for locations with certified car seat installers on the NHTSA website and the Child Passenger Safety Certification website.
 Unless you are absolutely certain that you installed your car seat correctly, getting a certified installer to help you get it set up right may end up saving your child’s life – and the installer will be happy to help do it.